GeostatsGuy/PGE383_SubsurfaceModeling/README.md

 #### Where Are the Hands-on Demos?

-Hands-on Demos for Experiential Learning
+Hands-on demos for experiential learning are being added all the time.
+Here's some of them:

 * **Working with Pandas DataFrames for tabular data** [DataFrames Demo](https://github.com/GeostatsGuy/PythonNumericalDemos/blob/master/PythonDataBasics_DataFrame.ipynb)